kubernetes/enhancements/keps/sig-api-machinery/20190802-dynamic-coordinated-storage-version.md

 type StorageVersion struct {
   TypeMeta
   // The name is <group>.<resource>.
-  // TODO: use the ResourceID [1] as the name to avoid duplicates.
   ObjectMeta

   // Spec is omitted because there is no spec field.